I learned the importance of a seniors community in long-term care – a place that initially struck me as institutional and sterile.

 Accepting the reality of her dementia was difficult for me.
-It was by observing the reactions of other residents that I learned what they already knew and practised: that on a bad day my Mother’s friends would ignore her behaviour, treating it like any other day, judgement withheld; she was valued nonetheless and forgiven.
+It was by observing the reactions of other residents that I learned what they already knew and practiced: that on a bad day my Mother’s friends would ignore her behavior, treating it like any other day, judgment withheld; she was valued nonetheless, accepted as she was, and forgiven.

-Community saw my Mother warmly welcoming her kleptomaniac neighbour as she dropped in to case my Mother’s room for what she might next filch.
-This same kleptomaniac would repeatedly flush any unacceptable ill gotten gain (as in a blouse that didn’t fit) down her toilet – or my Mother’s – or at least try.
-Black comedy was calling the overwhelmed and overwrought PSW to report yet another plugged toilet and that same PSW struggling with the plunger shreiking at the kleptomanic neighbour: “Suzanna! – What did you flush down Hannah’s toilet ??!”
+Community saw my Mother warmly welcoming her kleptomaniac neighbour as she “visited” my Mother’s room looking for what she might next filch.
+This same kleptomaniac would repeatedly flush any unacceptable ill gotten gains (as in a blouse that didn’t fit) down her toilet – or my Mother’s – or at least try.
+Black comedy was calling the overwhelmed and overwrought PSW to report yet another plugged toilet and that same PSW struggling with the plunger shreiking: “Suzanna! – What did you flush down this toilet ??!”

-Community was the expectation that “the trains would always run on time” – that meals were served at regular hours, medication was dispensed on schedule and clean laundry appeared in the closet on defined days of the week.
-Community was being assured that the in house hairdresser knew exactly how my Mother liked or didn’t like her hair styled and could handle her moods on a bad day.
+In this long-term care community there was the expectation that “the trains would always run on time.”
+Meals were served at regular hours, servers knew my Mother’s food preferences and habits (she hated to be rushed through a meal), medication was dispensed on schedule and clean laundry appeared in the closet on defined days of the week.
+Community was the in-house hairdresser knowing exactly how my Mother liked or didn’t like her hair styled and handling her moods on a bad day.

 Community was my Mother referring to the staff who attended to her care as “my servants” and their taking it all in good humour.

-Bravery and courage are words which come to mind in this setting.
-It was seeing the same faces daily, most valuing what life remained, living out their days as best they could, bravely…all in it together in this space they now called home; we the custodial family caregivers forming a sub-community sharing a bond of understanding as to how precious and challenging this last chapter could be, showing up nonetheless, helping and being supportive of one another, sharing and facing it.
+Bravery and courage are words which come to mind when I recall longterm care.
+It was seeing the same faces daily, most valuing what life remained, living out their days as best they could, bravely…all in it together in this space they now called home.

-It struck me that when my Mother died in 2014 – not only had I lost her but also her community which had become my own…where I commiserated with staffmembers about her status, socialized with other custodial family members and discussed the challenges we all faced.
-I missed the relationship formed over the years with certain frontline staff and with the private caregivers employed to augment her care and provide quality of life.
+It struck me that when my Mother died in 2014 – that not only had I lost her but also her community which had become my own…where I commiserated with staff members about her status, socialized with other custodial family members, and discussed the challenges we all faced.
+I missed the relationship formed over the years with certain frontline staff and with the private caregivers employed to augment my mother’s care and provide her quality of life.
 I realized that custodial family caretaking, although stressful, is something I would never regret.